Can Drug Addiction Cause Mental Illness? Keep reading to find out

 How Substances Are Used To Influence Mental Illness

 There are plenty of ways that substances can be used to block out negative feelings and it’s this reliance that leads to a full-blown dependency that lasts for years.
 Some of the ways that substances impact mental illness include:

 - Using marijuana to block out negativity and feel a sense of relaxation and euphoria.

 - Drinking alcohol to be able to lower inhibitions and feel more confident.

 - Valium abuse can be the case for those with anxiety that doesn’t seem to go away.
 Using tablets to shut off that anxiety in the first place is how some patients choose to get away from their own feelings.

-- Sleeping pill abuse is common by those dealing with insomnia, and eventually it stops working!
+- Sleeping pill abuse is common for those dealing with insomnia, and eventually, it stops working!

 Those with mental disorders may never learn to avoid these substances, and they self-medicate, which escalates into other substances later.

 It’s important to understand the dual diagnosis.
 Treatments of substance abuse have to go hand in hand with mental health treatments, and it makes sense as to why.
 Treatment centers will often offer the help of therapy and CBT to go with their withdrawal help and therapy.
 Diagnosing both mental illness and substance abuse can be a double blow, but it’s smart given that you can get help for both at the same time.
 This will further strengthen the connection between the two illnesses and patients have to treat both afflictions simultaneously.
 With the help of the right outpatient treatment center, you can ensure that you get the help that you need for your mental health and well-being.
 Contacting Louisville Addiction Treatment Center today is one of the best things that you can do for your ability to overcome addiction and get the best help.